This page uses javascript to help render elements, if you have problems please enable javascript.

 • Anticipated Aid is less than due charges: You will need to pay the difference by the payment deadline to ensure your courses are not dropped, according to CSUF Student Business Services.

 • "Hold Pell Disb-Accepted" is on your account: This hold is placed while the Department of Education processes your Pell grant.
-If it lasts longer than 1-3 days, you may need to contact the Financial Aid office.
+If it lasts longer than 1-3 days, you may need to contact the Office of Financial Aid.

-If you have any questions or concerns about a hold on your account, the fastest way to get a response from the Office of Financial Aid is by calling 657-278-3125.
+If you have any questions or concerns about a hold on your account, the fastest way to get a response from the Office of Financial Aid is by calling them at 657-278-3125.

 right col